medleyjs/medley/docs/Lifecycle.md

 ## Routing

-The first step Medley takes after receiving a request is to look up a route that matches the URL of the request.
+The first step Medley takes after receiving a request is to find the route that matches the URL of the request.

-If no route matches the request, a not-found handler that matches the URL is selected (or the default not-found handler is used if no handlers set with [`app.setNotFoundHandler()`](App.md#set-not-found-handler) were a match).

-If the request method is not one of the [supported HTTP methods](https://nodejs.org/api/http.html#http_http_methods), a `501 Not Implemented` error response is sent immediately and the entire lifecycle is skipped.
+Medley uses the [`find-my-way`](https://www.npmjs.com/package/find-my-way) router to make this step fast and efficient.

 ## `onRequest` Hooks